Adam Housley: Notable coverage

-Housley was one of the first American reporters on scene in Japan to cover the devastation following the 9.0 earthquake and subsequent tsunami.
-He and his crew at one point got within 70 miles of the reactors, filming live streaming reports for Fox News before the nuclear threat forced them to return to Tokyo.
-Among others, his coverage was featured in the Los Angeles Times, Mecklermedia and The Napa Register.
+Housley was one of the first American reporters on scene in Japan to cover the devastation following the 2011 Tōhoku earthquake and tsunami.
+He and his crew at one point got within 70 miles of the Fukushima Daini Nuclear Power Plant, filming live streaming reports for Fox News before the nuclear threat forced them to return to Tokyo.
+Among others, his coverage was featured in the Los Angeles Times, Mecklermedia and The Napa Valley Register.